Grammatical case: Indo-European languages

 All of the above are just rough descriptions; the precise distinctions vary significantly from language to language, and as such they are often more complex.
-Case is based fundamentally on changes to the noun to indicate the noun's role in the sentence – one of the defining features of so-called fusional languages.
+Case is based fundamentally on changes to the noun to indicate the noun's role in the sentence – one of the defining features of fusional languages.
 Old English was a fusional language, but Modern English does not work this way.